You are reading in the free online book, Fellowship With God in the Sixth Path.

 If you have a particularly argumentative person in the group, consult subchapter A8, in the appendix.

 In the early stage of the discussion, the Group Leader should not share observations.
-Group Leaders should direct their attention to each verse so that they see the more relevant parts.
+Later in the discussion, Group Leaders can direct the groups attention to particular verses so that they see the more relevant parts.
 Ask, "What about verse 2?...
-What about verse 3... ect."
-The Group Leader only vocalizes observations after the members have recognized all that they can.
+What about verse 3... etc." The Group Leader vocalizes observations to enhance understanding after the members have recognized all that they can or if they are missing the point.

 One purpose of the three questions is to focus the group on what is actually in the text... to hear and implement what is actually in the text.
 When members make observations, the Group Leader may sometimes ask "Where do you see that?
 In what verse?"
 This helps to keep the group focus on the text, to avoid speculations and receive only what is actually in the text.
 This question should be asked especially when a good observation is made.
 But it may also be asked if a member makes inaccurate observations which present a significantly false doctrine which is significantly damaging to the spiritual well being of the group.